wpswings/points-and-rewards-for-woocommerce/README.txt

 == Changelog ==

+= 1.0.8 - Released on 22 October 2020 =
+* New: Compatibility with WooCommerce 4.5
+* Fix: Minor issues

 = 1.0.7 - Released on 26 August 2020 =
 * New: Compatibility with WooCommerce 4.4 and WordPress 5.5
 * New: Points feature for all user role